publiccodeyml/publiccode.yml/docs/en/forks.rst

 Moreover, authors **SHOULD** evaluate the following changes:

--  Add the features that differentiate the variant to the ``description/features`` key.
+-  add the features that differentiate the variant to the ``description/features`` key.
 Existing features **SHOULD NOT** be edited or removed from this list unless they have been removed from the variant, to allow parsers to easily compare feature lists.